Ho Chi Minh City To Phnom Penh: Best Ways To Travel

 After getting my entry stamp and jumping back on board, I managed to sleep for the majority of the journey.
 Though we did make one toilet/ snack stop, which lasted about 20 minutes.

-Luckily enough the rest of the journey flew by and soon enough we were arriving at Phnom Penh.
-We were dropped off at the Giant Ibis offices there.
+Luckily enough, the rest of the journey flew by and soon enough we were arriving at Phnom Penh.
+We were dropped off at the Giant Ibis offices there which is in a good location right in the tourist center.

 the giant ibis bus from ho chi minh city to phnom penh